insidert/help19webapp/README.md

 ## Implementation

-- The project relies on Spatie's [Laravel tags package](https://spatie.be/docs/laravel-tags/v4/introduction) Go through the docs to get familiar with the tag implementations.
-- All the services are tagged using the package.
+- A tag is created first.
+Each tag is given a name and type.
-- Tag type is also used.
+- The tag type is used to group tags.
-- Every new tag should belong to one of the tag types.
+- A service is created and the tags are attached.